 Trust me, everyone will love you for making this pasta and a bonus cake too!

-Now the steps to making this creamy chicken pasta recipe are also very simple.
+Now the steps to making this creamy cajun pasta recipe are also very simple.
 I like to use one pan for the chicken and vegetables portion of this recipe.

 While that happens, you will bring a large pot of water to a boil and cook your linguine until al dente.
 Drain and set aside and add a little olive oil to prevent it from sticking.

 - The very last step is to add your heavy whipping cream to the chicken and vegetables.
 Bring to a simmer and simmer for just a couple of minutes.
 Taste for seasoning at this point.

 Once your cream sauce is ready, add your pasta to it and toss it all together.

 That is it!

 This cajun pasta is fancy enough to serve to guests without all of the work of slaving over a stove for hours.
 The spice factor is at about a medium on this dish but you can add or take away on the amount of cayenne pepper to suit your taste.